Gilgamesh-lzq/Hammer-spoon-script/README.md

 # My hammer spoon script

 ## Introduction
 This is a **hammer spoon** script in using by myself.
-It can call many macOS system APIs and complete many automation tasks.
+It can call many macOS system APIs and complete various automation tasks.

 After installing the hammer spoon, follow the prompts to grant the corresponding permissions, and then you can see a hidden folder `.hammerspoon` in the user's home directory and put the script into it. `init.lua` is required, and the remaining scripts will be called in this script.